savermyas/maven-pervertions/README.md

   * Docker Compose (tested with 1.12.0)

 ## Usage
-  Start the containsers from the project folder:
+  Start the containers from the project folder:

-    docker-compose up -d
+    docker-compose up -d --build

   To get the Nexus 3 HTTP port, mapped to the localhost use the command:

     docker-compose port nexus 8081

   Then target your browser to the printed port.
 Username/password - admin/admin123.

+  To use the configured client for the infrastructure, start the Bash inside the Docker container:

+    docker-compose run --rm repo-client bash